sekishi1259/SimpleROHook/readme.txt

     SimpleROHook

-    Simply extended the Ragnarok Online.
+    Simply extend Ragnarok Online.
+    For example, display font on client screen,it can placed easily in 3D map.

     Copyright (C) 2014 redcat Planetleaf.com Lab.
 All rights reserved.